A Transformational School Management System

 Use of the Indigo Schools Framework inspires the school community to align and address the needs, interests and potential of every student, and gathers deep insights into the health of a school as a live operating system.
-The model focuses all of the school’s operational work on achieving excellence as the norm in student progress and achievement, and enables every member of the school community to adopt a continuous improvement mindset, inspiring a drive to a preferred future.
+It is a school management system that focuses all of the school’s operational work on achieving excellence as the norm in student progress and achievement, and enables every member of the school community to adopt a continuous improvement mindset, inspiring a drive to a preferred future.

 Applying the Indigo Schools Model identifies how well your school does its job and what the priorities for improvement are.
 The process challenges participants and the school community to dynamically evolve towards a preferred future through a simple, coherent framework that leapfrogs your school to excellence and enables you to realise your potential as an educational professional and leader.

-The world is changing fast – schools need to as well.
+The world is evolving quickly – schools need to as well.

-The Indigo Schools Framework is designed to enable school transformation through guiding educators to generate enough evidence to make an informed judgement about how ‘good’ a school is, and identify the steps needed to improve it.
+The Indigo Schools Framework guides educators to generate enough evidence to make an informed judgement about how ‘good’ a school is, and identify the steps needed to improve it.
 The themes in the framework are flexible and easily adapted to reflect the particular interests of concerned parties such principals, teachers and curriculum managers or members of a school board.

 Articles that Keep Educators Informed